Vector bundles of non-negative curvature over cohomogeneity one manifolds: K-theory

 The next corollary is more of an aside, and needs some terminology not used elsewhere in this paper.
 For simplicity, and to ensure agreement between the definitions available in different sources, let us assume that \(X\) is a \emph{connected} finite CW complex.
 Two real vector bundles $E_i\to X$ with $i=1,2$ belong to the same \define{stable class} if there exist integers $k_i$ such that $E_1\oplus\rr^{k_1}$ and $E_2\oplus\rr^{k_2}$ are isomorphic.
 The set of stable classes is an abelian group which is isomorphic to the so-called \emph{reduced K-group} $\widetilde{\KO}(X)$, a subgroup of \(\KO(X)\) for which we have a canonical splitting $\KO(X)\cong\zz\oplus\widetilde{\KO}(X)$ \cite[\S\,2.1]{Hatcher:VBKT}. \begin{cor} Suppose \(X\) as in \Cref{rational-surjectivity-of-forgetful-map-in-Kgroups} satisfies the additional hypothesis that $\oplus_{i>0}\H^{4i}(X;\qq)\neq 0$.
 Then there exist infinitely many real vector bundles which carry a $G$-vector bundle structure and belong to pairwise distinct stable classes in \(\widetilde{\KO}(X)\). \end{cor} \begin{proof} The Atiyah--Hirzebruch spectral sequence yields a group isomorphism \(\KO(X)\otimes\qq \cong \oplus_{i}\H^{4i}(X;\qq)\) (see \cite[\S\,2.4]{AtiyahHirzebruch} for the complex variant \(\K(X)\otimes\qq\cong \oplus_{i}\H^{2i}(X;\qq)\); the real case is analogous \cite[\S\,2.4]{GonZib1}).
 Under this isomorphism, \(\widetilde{\KO}(X)\otimes\qq\) gets identified with \(\oplus_{i>0}\H^{4i}(X;\qq)\).
 Therefore, the condition \(\oplus_{i>0}\H^{4i}(X;\qq)\neq 0\) is equivalent to the existence of a stable class in \(\widetilde{\KO}(X)\) of infinite order.

-Now consider a real vector bundle \(E\).
-By definition, the bundle $E\oplus\rr^k$ is trivial for some $k$ if and only if the stable class of $E$ in \(\widetilde{\KO}(X)\) is trivial.
-For $q>1$, the bundle $qE\oplus\rr^k$ might be trivial for some $k$ if $E$ belongs to a stable class of finite order; however if it belongs to a stable class of infinite order then it is never trivial for any $q,k$.

-So, using our assumption, let us pick a real vector bundle \(E_1 := E\) whose stable class has infinite order.
-By \Cref{rational-surjectivity-of-forgetful-map-in-Kgroups}, we can find integers \(q_1> 0\) and \(k_1 \geq 0\) such that \(F_1 := q_1E\oplus\rr^{k_1}\) carries a $G$-vector bundle structure and is non-trivial, by the discussion above.
-Inductively, we can construct bundles \(E_i := (q_{i-1} +1) E_{i-1} \) and \(F_i = q_i E \oplus \rr^{k_i}\) such that all bundles \(F_i\) have the same two properties as \(F_1\).
-The integers \(q_i\) will form a strictly increasing sequence, ensuring that the stable classes of the bundles \(F_i\) are all distinct. \end{proof}
+So let us pick a real vector bundle \(E\) whose stable class has infinite order.
+By \Cref{rational-surjectivity-of-forgetful-map-in-Kgroups}, we can find integers \(q > 0\) and \(k \geq 0\) such that \(F := q E\oplus\rr^k\) carries a $G$-vector bundle structure.
+Then the Whitney sum \(nF\) also carries a \(G\)-vector bundle structure, for each integer \(n\).
+As the stable class of \(F\) has infinite order, the stable classes of the bundles \(nF\) for different \(n\) are all distinct. \end{proof}